LdyL/epython/README.md

 Issuing export export EPYTHONPATH=$EPYTHONPATH:`pwd` in the epython directory will set this to point to the current directory.
 You can also modify your ~/.bashrc file to contain a similiar command.

 For more information about installing ePython refer [here](docs/tutorial1.md), for upgrading ePython refer [here](docs/installupgrade.md)

+##Configuring cluster

+Add the host name or IP address of Parallella nodes into the .mpi_hostfile in the master node Set password less SSH for each host
+Remmber to run the ePython in the directory with a .mpi_hostfile in it

 ##Hello world
 Create a file called hello, then put in the lines